The epsilon expansion of the O$(N)$ model with line defect from conformal field theory: DCFT data on the line defect

 \subsection{Defect operator spectrum for $N=1$ (Ising DCFT)}

 Finally, consider the case with $N=1$ (Ising CFT with a localized magnetic field).
 Note that there are no flavor symmetries, hence no symmetry breaking on the defect.
-We can compute the anomalous dimensions of the defect operators $\widehat{W}_p(\hat{x})$ that tend to the following operator in $\epsilon\to 0$ limit:
+We can compute the anomalous dimensions of the defect operators $\widehat{W}_p(\hat{x})$ that tend to $\widehat{\Phi}_{p}(\hat{x})$ in $\epsilon\to 0$ limit.
+(Recall \eqref{eq: def of p-order compodite op}.)

 Performing a similar analysis to the last subsection for $\langle\,W_1\,\widehat{W}_{p}\,\widehat{W}_{p+1}\,\rangle$ leads

 with

 and